mnemnion/zitron/README.md

 it doesn't sound like 'lemon'.
 This artifice is guaranteed to please no one, much like the EU.

-[^※]: Safe bet right?
+[^※]: Safe bet

-[^‡] Which I suppose makes me yet another yet another compiler-compiler compiler.
-Hazard of the trade.
+[^‡]: Which I suppose makes me yet another yet another compiler-compiler compiler.
+Hazard of the trade!
+Quite the yacc shave, I must admit.